-Redesigned Agency Web Site: DOAV's website does not support the communications and service offerings required by agency customers.
-The website's technology is outdated and needs to be re-designed to provide more prompt, more effective and more complete information to the citizens and our customers.
-DOAV is currently identifying requirements for the new website and working with our hosting vendor on the redesign project.
+Redesigned Agency Web Site: DOAV's website is being redesigned to support the communications and service offerings required by agency customers.
+The redesigned site will provide more prompt, more effective and more complete information to the citizens and our customers.
+DOAV is currently identifying business requirements for the new website.